top of page

 Cost: No cost.
 Students will be paid, but information on the exact amount is not available

-Application Deadline: Applications for 2025 will open in the fall
+Application Deadline: Applications will open in the fall

 Program Dates: 8 week summer internship, including the week-long Student Leadership Summit in Washington, D.C.